MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 .. warning:: The ID of a sample must not include space !

-Finally you can check for your sample location on the input topography by clicking on "Check sample locations", as well as the predicted elevation of the samples on the input DEM (potentially degraded wit 'nskip' parameters) by clicking on 'Check sample elevations'.
+Finally you can check for your sample location on the input topography by clicking on "Check sample locations", as well as the predicted elevation of the samples on the input DEM (potentially degraded with 'nskip' parameter) by clicking on 'Check sample elevations'.

 .. figure:: ../images/Sample_location.png